OrlandoDevs/orlandodevs.github.io/_drafts/orlando-devs-salaries.md

 <img src="/assets/authors/sergiocruz/orlando-salaries/salary-by-language.png" class="img-large img-center" alt="Salaries by programming languages in Orlando" />

+_Results filtered to full time employees only._

-**What this means to you:** Having a diverse knowledge of languages and programming paradigms is still the most effective way of making a good living in our industry.
-Learning a bit of Java & Python doesn't hurt either ;)
+**What this means to you:** Having a diverse technical knowledge is still the most effective way of making a good living in our industry.
+Learning a bit of Java & Python doesn’t hurt either ;)

 <hr />

-## Impacts of the choice of a primary stack
+## Impacts of the Choice of a Primary Stack

-This next graph show the impacts of the choice of a developer's primary stack on their income and PTO.
-Income and PTO appears to be highly correlated, meaning more pay also comes with more PTO (conversely that means PTO isn't really used to offset pay).
+This next graph shows the impacts of the choice of a developer’s primary stack on their income and PTO.
+Income and PTO appears to be highly correlated, meaning more pay also comes with more PTO.
+Conversely that means PTO isn’t really used to offset pay.

 Much like the graph above, this graph appears to indicate that Java, Ruby and C# are among the most well compensated.
-Objective-C / Swift developers appear to be a little bit of an outlier, and while they're paid similarly to their C# and Ruby peers, they have less favorable PTO policies on average.
+Objective-C / Swift developers appear to be a little bit of an outlier, and while they’re paid similarly to their C# and Ruby peers, they have less favorable PTO policies on average.

 <img src="/assets/authors/sergiocruz/orlando-salaries/stack-income-pto.png" class="img-medium img-center" alt="Income and PTO ratio by programming stack" />